BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         compares the two files that were specified on the command line, showing the changes made by the second one

-        note that this is identical to setting --autobase and --showdiffs
+        note that this is identical to setting --autobase and --showdiffs;
+        it also affects the behavior of --lastonly

     --components
         affects only the xml2 report; generates a component for each object;